mariellefoster/marf-books/README.md

 - Emily Bergslien & Kat Weaver: Uncommon Charm
 - Tobi Ogundiran: In The Shadow of the Fall
 - Nino Cipri: Homesick
+- Martha Wells: The Cloud Roads
+- Martha Wells: The Serpent Sea
+- Martha Wells: The Siren Depths
+- Martha Wells: The Edge of Worlds

+## February 2024
+(2 this month, 16 YTD)
+- Zoe Schlanger: The Light Eaters
+- Simple Sabotage Field Manual
+-

 ## Next
 (already acquired)